Zaedul-Islam/Machine_Learning_A-Z-_Hands-On_Python_and_R_In_Data_Science/Part 4 - Clustering/Section 25 - Hierarchical Clustering/README.md

 **Description of the tree:**
 At the bottom line that means x-axis, we have all our customers and the vertical line (i.e. y-axis) are the Eucleadian distances between the clusters.
 The dendrogram represents all the different clusters that were found during the Hierarchical Clustering process.

+**Finding the optimal number of clusters:**
+From the dendrogram, the largest distance that we can make vertically without the crossing any horinzontal line is the *Blue* one.
+If we draw a horizontal line as in the image, we'll get 5 clusters.
+That's exactly the same results we obtained in K-Means with the Elbow Method for *Mall Customers* dataset.

 # Clusters of Clients

 <img src="Visualization/Clusters of Clients.jpeg" width="600px">